-Textiles, sugar, cement and some chemical industries were among the first to be established after the institution of the Republic.
-In 1923 there were 118 industrial establishments in Turkey; by 1941 the figure had increased to 1052; but in recent years the pace of development has been greatly accelerated.
-So much so, that some 696 new industrial plants were built and went into production between 1950-1954 alone.
+Today something like 58% of the industries in the country are based on food, drink, and tobacco.
+In 1923 there were 118 industrial establishments in the country; by 1941 the figure had increased to 1052 more.
 This should give a clear idea of the speed and intensity of industrial development.

-The production of electricity has followed the same pattern of rapid increase: from 563 million kilowatt-hours in 1946 to 790 million kwh in 1950, and to 1,170 million kwh in 1953.
+The production of gas and electricity in the larger towns has followed the same pattern of rapid increase.
+In 1923 there were only two municipal electricity generating stations; in 1945 the number of such stations had jumped to 190.
 Among the food industries, the sugar beet industry ranks first.
-It is important because it has helped to put large tracts of land to better and more productive use and helped to raise the standard of living of the farmers living in the beet growing regions.
+It is important because it has helped to put large tracts of land to better and more productive use and helped to raise the standard of living of the peasants living in the beet growing regions.
 It is also important from the point of view of the national economy.
-Whereas

-Turkey was totally dependent on imported sugar before 1923, production stood at 130,000 tons in 1950, had gone up to 225,000 tons in 1954, and was expected to reach 400,000 tons by 1956.
-Eskisehir, Alpullu, Usak, and Turhal are four major centers of the Turkish sugar industry.
+Before 1923 Turkey was totally dependent on imported sugar.
+Today she produces 100,000 tons annually, which is sufficient to meet her needs.
+Eskisehir, Alpullu, Usak, and Turhal are the four centers of the sugar industry.

 In the last thirty years an increasingly large number of people have come to earn their living from the textile industry.
 Izmir, Istanbul, Adana, and Kayseri are the four great centers of textile manufacturing.
-Because she has the two essentials for the development of an industry-the raw material and the necessary power-textile manufacturing developed very rapidly in Turkey.
+Because she has the two essentials for the development of an industry the raw material and the necessary power, textile manufacturing developed very rapidly in Turkey.
 It is one of Turkey's most basic and prosperous industries.

-Thirty years ago the cotton grown in the country was almost wholly exported.
+Thirty years ago the cotton grown in the country was exported.
 Although the people grew cotton, they had to import their requirements of cotton cloth from abroad.
-Cotton exports still totalled over 100,000 tons in the 1952-53 season, but this was after meeting the needs of domestic textile mills where the number of spindles for cotton and woolen production alone increased from 300,000 to 1,000,000 in the four-year 1950-1954 period.
+Today cotton production has tripled but even so practically the whole crop is consumed by domestic textile mills.
+Local production and manufacture of cotton goods meets approximately 60% of the country's requirements.
 In Kayseri, in Central Anatolia, is located the largest textile factory in the Near East.